MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/delete-fields.md

   - PowerApps
   - D365CE
 ---
-# Delete fields
+# Delete columns

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 <a name="BKMK_DeletingFields"></a>

- As someone with the system administrator security role, you can delete any custom fields that aren’t part of a managed solution.
-When you delete a field, any data stored in the field is lost.
-The only way to recover data from a field that was deleted is to restore the database from a point before the field was deleted.
+ As someone with the system administrator security role, you can delete any custom columns that aren’t part of a managed solution.
+When you delete a column, any data stored in the column is lost.
+The only way to recover data from a column that was deleted is to restore the database from a point before the column was deleted.

  Before you can delete a custom table, you must remove any dependencies that may exist in other solution components.
-Open the field and use the **Show Dependencies** button in the menu bar to view any **Dependent Components**.
-For example, if the field is used in a form or view, you must first, remove references to the field in those solution components.
+Open the column and use the **Show Dependencies** button in the menu bar to view any **Dependent Components**.
+For example, if the column is used in a form or view, you must first, remove references to the column in those solution components.

- If you delete a lookup field, the 1:N table relationship for it will automatically be deleted.
+ If you delete a lookup column, the 1:N table relationship for it will automatically be deleted.

  ## Next steps